 The Importance of Somatic Cells

 In the past decade, researchers have advanced genome editing technology to allow precise changes to the DNA code inside live cells.
 Using this technology, scientists could edit disease-causing DNA within the body’s non-reproductive cells, known as somatic cells.
 Making this technology more efficient and limiting the edits to these cells lowers the risk of having unintended editing-related changes passed down to future generations.
 Researchers could use this technology to potentially treat a large number of genetic diseases.

 Expanding Genome Editing Research

-For more information about the Somatic Cell Genome Editing program, visit the NIH Common Fund website.
+To learn more about the SCGE program, visit the NIH Common Fund website.

 Learn more about the NIH Common Fund's Somatic Cell Genome Editing program in this Nature Reviews Drug Discovery article.

 - View the NIH news release launching the program.

 - See current funding opportunities for the SCGE program.